raspberry and cream angel food cake

 - Sift the flour and the extra sugar into a bowl.
 Sift for a second time, then sift for the third time over the eggwhite mixture.
 Gently fold to combine.
 Spoon into an ungreased 21cm round angel food cake tin and smooth the top.
 Bake for 30 minutes or until the cake comes away from the sides of the tin.
 Invert the tin and allow to cool for 1 hour.

 - Place the mascarpone, cream and remaining vanilla in the bowl of an electric mixer and whisk until stiff peaks form.

-- Place 1 cake layer on a cake stand and top with half the raspberry jam.
+- Using a butter knife, gently loosen the edges of the cake and twist the middle funnel to remove it from the tin.
+Using a large serrated knife, slice the cake horizontally into 3 even layers.
+Place 1 layer on a cake stand or plate and top with half the jam.
 Top with half the cream mixture.
-Repeat layers using remaining cake, jam and cream, finishing with a layer of cake.
+Repeat using the remaining cake, jam and cream, finishing with cake.

-- Top the cake with the Italian meringue and serve immediately+.
+- Using a palette knife, spread the cake with the Italian meringue and serve immediately+.
 Serves 10.

-+ This cake will keep refrigerated for two hours before serving.
++ This cake will keep refrigerated for 2 hours before serving.

 donna hay team